JQNATHAN/TTV-to-TLS/README.md

 THIS IS NOT AN ADBLOCK, IT IS AN ALTERNATIVE IF YOUR ADBLOCK/ADBLOCKING IN GENERAL STOPS WORKING ON TWITCH<br/><br/>

 Made by Jon_TriHard and Pentalex.

+No longer works as TLS now has the AD detection screen.
+Sadge.